 PÃ©rez de CuÃ©llar, Peruvian two-term UN chief, dies at 100

-LIMA, Peru -- Javier PÃ©rez de CuÃ©llar, the two-term United Nations secretary-general who brokered a historic cease-fire between Iran and Iraq in 1988 and who in later life came out of retirement to help re-establish democracy in his Peruvian homeland, died Wednesday, Peru's foreign ministry said.
+LIMA, Peru -- Javier PÃ©rez de CuÃ©llar, the two-term United Nations secretary-general who brokered a historic cease-fire between Iran and Iraq in 1988 and who in later life came out of retirement to help re-establish democracy in his Peruvian homeland, has died.
 He was 100.

 PÃ©rez de CuÃ©llar's death ends a long diplomatic career that brought him full-circle from his first posting as secretary at the Peruvian embassy in Paris in 1944 to his later job as Peru's ambassador to France.